Boards and Councils

 The purpose of the federally mandated SRC is to work in partnership with DBVI to review, analyze and advise the agency on its vocational rehabilitation program, policies and practices.
 Further collaborations include development of the agency State Plan, federally required needs assessment, consumer satisfaction surveys, training, and employment opportunities for individuals who are blind, visually impaired, and deafblind.

-The majority of the 21 SRC members are blind or visually impaired.
+The majority of the 19 SRC members are blind or visually impaired.
 Members all of whom are appointed by the Governor, represent current or former recipients of VR services, and representatives of parents groups, the Client Assistance Program VR, disability advocacy groups, the Department of Education, Community Rehabilitation Providers, a vocational rehabilitation counselor, the Commissioner of DBVI, and members of business, industry, and labor.
 The Council meets quarterly, on Saturdays, at the Department for the Blind and Vision Impaired in Richmond.
 Citizens are welcome to attend Council meetings and offer their comments.
-To learn more about the SRC, please email Susan Payne, Vocational Rehabilitation Director.
+To learn more about the SRC, please email Pam Hinterlong, Director of Workforce Services.

 To view more information, please visit the Vocational Rehabilitation Division's page.